tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 for which the local network's resolver is authoritative.

-If an RA provided by the router on the network defines an Explicit PvD that has additional information, and this additional information JSON dictionary contains the key "dohTemplate" {{iana}}, then the client SHOULD add this DoH server to its list of known DoH configurations.
+If an RA provided by the router on the network defines an Explicit PvD that has additional information, and this additional information JSON dictionary contains the key "dohTemplate" ({{iana}}), then the client SHOULD add this DoH server to its list of known DoH configurations.
 The domains that the DoH server claims authority for are listed in the "dnsZones" key.
-Clients MUST use a SVCB record from the locally-provisioned DoH server and validate the answer with DNSSEC {{!RFC4033}} before creating a mapping from the domain to the server.
+Clients MUST use an SVCB record from the locally-provisioned DoH server and validate the answer with DNSSEC {{!RFC4033}} before creating a mapping from the domain to the server.
 Once this has been validated, clients can use this server for resolution as described in step 2 of {{resolution-algorithm}}.